 The shelter building became a reality because so many in Madison County, Arkansas, gave of their time, talent, and resources.
 Skilled craftsmen worked at cost or for free, many people donated money and materials, and many more put in hours of sweat.

 Vice-president -- Open

 Member -- Carol Horton

 Member -- Rhonda Bletsh

 We changed our name:

 In the fall of 2014, the Madison County Pet Shelter, Inc. board voted to change the doing-business-as name to Paws and Claws Pet Shelter.
 Our DBA name is registered with the Arkansas Secretary of State.
 The board had two reasons for making this change:

 1) To emphasize that the shelter is not a government entity: The pet shelter is a private non-profit 501(c)(3) tax exempt charity that relies on private donations to help homeless pets in Madison County, Arkansas.

 2) To emphasize the change in management philosophy.
 The board rejected the conventional, nationwide shelter practice of killing pets to make room.
-Today, Paws and Claws Pet Shelter staff finds loving homes for 99.9% of the 400+ pets we care for.
+Today, the Paws and Claws Pet Shelter staff finds loving homes for the nearly 500 pets we care for each year.
 The new name emphasizes the change.